Humour, Magic and Old Gods Who Should Know Better: A Collection of Norse God Short Stories

 The Life and Chaos of a Retired Old God is a collection of humorous short stories where Ernie learns that quiet is the last thing he’s going to get.

 Not sure if this is for you?
-Try the first two stories for free.
+Try the first story for free?

 Finding Death’s Scythe